 You don’t necessarily need a paid website in order to have an online presence.

-You can use blogs for content marketing purposes, too, all without paying a dime.
+You can use blogs for content marketing purposes too, all without paying a dime.

 WordPress plugins such as those by WooCommerce, a free Shopify alternative, even allow you to install beautiful e-commerce applications so you can sell directly from your site.
+Starting your business with these tools is a small first step to getting online sales.

-Having a website gives you a place to send your customers and helps you look professional so consumers take your business more seriously.
+Having a website gives you a place to send your customers and helps you look professional so consumers take your online business more seriously.

 Already using a blog to educate customers and sell products?
 Find out how to optimize your e-commerce blog here.

 Most people going into business know that they need to study their customer base.
+And, if you plan to grow your business online, really understanding your future buyers will be important for profiting in your marketing to Facebook audiences.

 The ideas of creating a buyer persona and “knowing your audience” are all but common knowledge.